We are done with renting. Damp and mould. Bad landlords. Being evicted for no reason.

 We look at the state of renting and we say: enough is enough.

 It doesn't have to be like this.

 Over two years ago the government promised us a Renters’ Reform Bill.
-This once-in-a-generation bill could change renting for good.
-It’s due in 2022 and is our chance to win the security and rights we all deserve.
+Government have finally published their proposal for this once-in-a-generation chance to fix renting for good.

-- Scraps unfair Section 21 ‘no fault’ eviction notices – which allow landlords to evict tenants even when they’ve done nothing wrong, with just two months’ notice
+- Scrap unfair Section 21 ‘no fault’ eviction notices – which allow landlords to evict tenants even when they’ve done nothing wrong, with just two months’ notice

-- Creates a National Landlord Register - so renters know who their landlord is and where to get help if things go wrong
+- Create a register for landlords - so renters know who their landlord is

-- Gives Local Authorities more power to uphold renters' rights
+- Give Local Authorities more power to uphold renters' rights

-Nothing will change unless we make sure that 2022 is the year we finally get the government to fix renting.
+Enough is enough.
+Nothing will change unless we make sure that 2022 is the year we finally get the government to deliver on its plan to fix renting.